 It’s that time of year again when the temperatures cool down in the northern hemisphere.
 As we leave the heat of summer behind us for this year, it is welcomed with open arms by some who appreciate the changes that are brought by the natural adjustment.
 Many are inspired to spend extra time outdoors because it’s more comfortable and they enjoy being surrounded by the transition of colors that Mother Nature provides during the changing of the seasons.

-Albeit, not everyone can get into the excitement of the cooler season, some for good reasons too.
-Take health, for example, cooler temps don’t always mean better health.
+However, not everyone can get into the excitement of the cooler season, some for good reasons too.
+Unfortunately, cooler temps don’t always mean better health.
 In fact, you may notice that some people are suffering from nasal congestion due to cold symptoms, hay fever, or other upper respiratory allergy symptoms during this season.
-Those of us who have this problem are coaxed into taking something to relieve the ailment.
+Those of us who have this problem are often coaxed into taking medication to relieve the ailment.
 Personally, I don’t like taking anything that’s going to make me drowsy, especially if I am heading to work.
 In my experience, feeling drowsy makes a long day go by slower.
 However, there are many who still enjoy the symptom dampening effects of these medications.
 If you have an upcoming drug test though, you may be worried that the medication you took to feel better may cause that test to come back positive.
 Here, we will explore many of the most common cold medications, whether or not they may cause a false positive, and how to avoid those potential outcomes.

 It’s a good idea to inform your administrator or employer prior to taking the test so they can rule out the false positives if any (depending on their cutoff levels).
 If the amount of medication is below the cutoff levels, they most likely won’t even be an issue.
 However, should you fail, ask them if they would do a confirmation test.
-According to the Journal of Analytic Toxicology, there are error rates of 5 to 14 percent on the initial tests due to non-prescription medications.
+According to the Journal of Analytical Toxicology, there are error rates of 5 to 14 percent on the initial tests due to non-prescription medications.

-- Advil contains Ibuprofen in which can cause false positives for Marijuana.
+Advil contains Ibuprofen which may cause false positives for marijuana.
 If you take more than the recommended dose per instructions or your doctor, it might send up a red flag.

-- Bayer Select Maximum Strength Sinus Pain Relief Caplets has been known to cause false positives for Amphetamines while its sister product, Bayer Select Pain Relief Formula could cause false positives for Marijuana if you were to take the iScreen Marijuana Single Panel drug test.
+Bayer Select Maximum Strength Sinus Pain Relief Caplets have been known to cause false positives for amphetamines.
+Its sister product, Bayer Select Pain Relief Formula, could cause false positives for marijuana if you were to take the iScreen Marijuana Single Panel drug test.

-- Claritin has the active ingredient Loratadine and Pseudoephedrine Sulfate making the test show false positives for Morphine, Methamphetamines, or Ecstasy if you take more than the recommended dosage.
+Claritin has the active ingredients of loratadine and pseudoephedrine sulfate which may potentially cause the test show false positives for morphine, methamphetamines, or ecstasy if you take more than the recommended dosage.
 However, there is still some debate regarding this potential.

-- Mucinex DM contains two key ingredients: dextromethorphan and guaifenesin.
-Dextromethorphan can cause you to get a false positive for Heroin, Opiates, Morphine on a drug test.
+Sudafed products, such as Mucinex DM contains two key ingredients: dextromethorphan and guaifenesin.
+Dextromethorphan can potentially cause you to get a false positive for heroin, opiates, and morphine on a drug test.
 Guaifenesin is an expectorant that helps thin and loosens mucus in the lungs, making it easier to cough up the mucus.
-Mucinex-D extended release tablets contain a combination of guaifenesin and pseudoephedrine (commonly referred to as Sudafed).
+Mucinex-D extended-release tablets contain a combination of guaifenesin and pseudoephedrine (commonly referred to as Sudafed).
 This is a stimulant that decongests stuffy noses and sinuses by constricting the blood vessels.
-Unfortunately, it can cause a Sudafed false positive drug test that could show up as an amphetamine when you test for drugs.
+Unfortunately, it can cause a Sudafed false positive drug test that could show up as an amphetamine.

-- Tylenol (Acetaminophen) with Codeine, without a doubt, shows up positive for Codeine.
-However, Tylenol 3 and Tylenol 4 will both show up as Opiates while Tylenol Cold has shown to cause false positives for Amphetamines.
-Another interesting fact is that if you take Tylenol Simply Sleeps before taking a drug test, chances are that you could show positive for PCP because of the Diphenhydramine.
-Finally, Tylenol Sinus along with Tylenol Sinus Gelcaps Maximum Strength will show up as false positives for Amphetamines.
+Tylenol (Acetaminophen) with Codeine, without a doubt, shows up positive for Codeine.
+However, Tylenol 3 and Tylenol 4 can both show up as opiates while Tylenol Cold has shown to cause false positives for amphetamines.
+Another interesting fact is that if you take Tylenol Simply Sleeps before taking a drug test, you could show positive for PCP because of the diphenhydramine.
+Finally, Tylenol Sinus along with Tylenol Sinus Gel Caps Maximum Strength may show up as false positives for amphetamines.

-- Vicks Inhaler’s (found over the counter) is designed to relieve nasal congestion along with allergies.
-While they are completely safe, there is an ingredient, called L-Methamphetamine, which will result in positive for Methamphetamine use on a drug test.
-With that being said, Vicks Nasal Spray can also cause false positives for Methamphetamine or Ecstasy.
-Vicks Cough Syrup and Vicks Formula 44M are both very useful but could cause false positives for Opiates.
+Vicks Inhaler’s (found over the counter) is designed to relieve nasal congestion along with allergies.
+While they are generally regarded as safe to use, there is an ingredient, called L-Methamphetamine, which may result in positive for methamphetamine use on a drug test.
+With that being said, Vicks Nasal Spray can also cause false positives for methamphetamine or ecstasy.
+Vicks Cough Syrup and Vicks Formula 44M are both very useful but could cause false positives for opiates.
 Vicks Nyquil contains pseudoephedrine which can show positive as an amphetamine.

 |Benedryl – 14.0%Benedryl Decongestant – 5.0%Benylin – 5.0%Benylin DM – 5.0%|